lkesteloot/unsong/unsong.md

 “I, Erica Lowry,”

-“In full knowledge of the consequences, call upon the symbols and angels of the world…”
+“In full knowledge of the consequences, call upon the symbols and angels of the world...”

-“In…bah…full knowledge of the consequences, call upon the symbols and angels of the world…”
+“In... bah... full knowledge of the consequences, call upon the symbols and angels of the world...”

 “The higher and the lower spheres”